-You can slide out the left menu in the app and tap View backups to make sure they’re working anytime.
+You can slide out the left menu in the app and tap View backups to make sure they’re working.
 Choose Restore from this menu when you need to recover messages.

 Download: SMS Backup & Restore (Free)

 Your Android Texts, Protected for Good

-While the Android text recovery scene isn’t great (and it’s the same if you want to recover deleted messages on iPhone), thankfully backing up is.
-If there was a perfect way to back up, we’d be happy to share it with you.
+While the Android text recovery scene isn’t great (and it’s the same if you want to recover deleted messages on iPhone), thankfully backing up is easy.
+If there was a perfect way to recover old messages, we’d be happy to share it with you.
 As is, though, a combination of Android limitations and expensive recovery tools mean that you can’t recover messages without paying a significant amount of money and modifying your phone.